arqalite/rummy-nights/README.md

 Once set-up, run `trunk serve --open` and it should be good to go!

 ## Contributing
-We happily accept pull requests!
+Pull requests are accepted and encouraged.
-Read [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.
+Before contributing, please read [CONTRIBUTING.md](./CONTRIBUTING.md) for more details and instructions.

 Our contributors: